 An audit is something which you can do every so often to make sure that you know what documents you have in the business and that you also take stock of how secure everything is in the business.
 It is important for you to do an audit once a year or so to ensure that you are aware of your assets and that everything is safe and secured.
 After you carry out an audit on the business you can look at ways to improve your systems to make sure that your documents are locked up and safe from hackers.

-It is incredibly important when you are running business who needs to communicate within itself, that you have a shared drive on the server which all users can access to share documents and files and to use for meetings and such.
+It is incredibly important when you are running a business that needs to communicate within itself, that you have a shared drive on the server which all users can access to share documents and files and to use for meetings and such.
 In a shared file you will likely have a different folder for each department of the business for example buying, marketing, logistics and sales etc… and this is where you should add access levels to the computer.
-For example when you have a buying team and a sales team in your business, you will never want the sales team to access the buying team files.
-This is because often a buying team will have lists of products which they are negotiating to buy, but ones which they haven’t purchased yet.
-Sales workers often work on commission for your business and they will often try to see if they can PRE sell items which the company hasn’t acquired yet.
-By stopping them accessing these files it allows you to be safe and make sure that the sales team doesn’t sell a product you don’t even have.
+For example, when you have a buying team and a sales team in your business, you will never want the sales team to access the buying team files.
+This is because often a buying team will have lists of products that they are negotiating to buy, but ones that they haven’t purchased yet.
+Sales workers often work on commission for your business and they will often try to see if they can PRE-sell items that the company hasn’t acquired yet.
+Stopping them from accessing these files allows you to be safe and make sure that the sales team doesn’t sell a product you don’t even have.

 Keep the office secure

-As well as making sure that your data, documents, assets and employees are safe; you’ll also want to think about the office itself and how secure it is.
+As well as ensuring that your data, documents, assets, and employees are safe; you’ll also want to think about the office itself and its security.
 Be sure to take the time to install an ID or fob system to the doors so that only employees or guests can enter, be sure to plant thorny bushes under the windows to keep burglars away, and add an alarm system and lots of cameras inside and out.
-There are a lot of different things you can bring into the office to keep it safe and secure and it is super important for you to take every second you can to create a safe environment for everyone in the building.
+There are a lot of different alarm systems on the market, so it’s crucial to find the right one for your business, and you should always go for higher quality, like the ones here.
+You want to ensure that your protection is comprehensive, covering all access points, and outdoor areas.
+There are a lot of different things you can bring into the office to keep it safe and secure and it is super essential for you to take every second you can to create a safe environment for everyone in the building.